 But, but, but: It's not yet clear exactly how much demand there will be in the private sector for human spaceflight to low-Earth orbit.
 A 2017 report looking at the market for a privately run space station found there isn't an obvious, profit-driven demand for such a facility in orbit, at least not yet.

-2. The fading International Space Station
+The International Space Station in darkness.
+Photo: NASA/JSC

 For better or worse, sometime in the next decade, the International Space Station program will likely reach the end of its life, bringing a unique and successful venue for international diplomacy to an end.